robertzk/rfinance17-notes/random-ideas.md

-"It takes a big man to admit his data is small" - Hadley Wickhan @jcheng "It's not always the size that matters ;)" - Szilard Pafka
+"It takes a big man to admit his data is small" - Hadley Wickhan @jcheng "It's not always the size that matters ;)" - Szilard Pafka “I really use other people’s code.
+I can find open source code for what I want to do , and my time is much better spent doing research and feature engineering.” - Owen Zhang